Shōjō: Shan hai jing

 The shengsheng or xingxing (狌狌), also given the English-translated name of "live-lively" are mentioned in three passages of the Shan Hai Jing ("Classic of Mountains and Seas").

-According to Book One, or Classic of the Southern Mountains the shengsheng resembles a yu (禺) or long-tailed ape, but has white ears.
+According to Book One, or Classic of the Southern Mountains the shengsheng resembles a yu (禺) or long-tailed monkey, but has white ears.
 It is said to crouch while walking, but to be able to run like humans, and eating it imparts quick-running ability.
 (Note: Birrel tr.
 "There is an animal on the mountain which looks like a long-tailed ape, but it has white ears.
 It crouches as it moves along and it runs like a human.
 Its name is the live-lively.
 If you eat it, you'll be a good runner".)
 It is said to inhabit Mount Zhaoyao 招摇之山 or "Mt.
 Raiseshake", which is the first peak of Queshan 鵲山 or Mount Magpie [range].